-It is easy to think of Charles Manson as simply a mass murderer, and he was surely that.
-What people tend to forget is that the murders were simply a tactic to bring about Doomsday.
-The Manson family was first and foremost a Doomsday Cult.
+It is easy to think of Charles Manson as simply a mass murderer—after all, he surely was one.
+What people tend to forget is that the murders were part of a grander scheme to bring about the apocalypse.
+The Manson family was first and foremost a Doomsday cult.

-But as Manson orchestrated the killings of nine people, his followers also conducted raids in Death Valley stealing dune buggies, and vandalizing National Park property.
-It was these relatively petty crimes, not the murders, that led to the Manson's families arrest.
-When a joint force of National Park rangers, California Highway Patrol and Inyo County Sheriff's officers burst into Barker Ranch, and dragged a crazed Swastika-tattooed man out from under a bathroom vanity, they thought they were nabbing a group of local trouble makers.
-It soon become clear that the Manson family was much more than that.
+But as Manson orchestrated the killings of nine people, his followers also conducted raids in Death Valley stealing dune buggies and vandalizing National Park property.
+It was these relatively petty crimes, not the murders, that led to the Manson family’s arrest.

 In December 1969, a joint force of National Park rangers, California Highway Patrol and Inyo County Sheriff’s officers burst into Barker Ranch and dragged a crazed Swastika-tattooed man out from under a bathroom vanity.
 At the time they thought they were nabbing a group of local troublemakers.
 It was only after the arrest that Manson and others at the ranch were linked to the murders of Sharon Tate and Leno and Rosemary LaBianca.
 The fateful arrest ultimately led to a life imprisonment for Manson.

 In 2008, a search of the site was conducted looking for the remains of additional Manson family victims, long rumored to have been buried by Barker Ranch.
 Though bullet casings were found, no new remains were uncovered and the dig was called off.
 In 2010, much of the wooden structure of Barker Ranch and the infamous vanity in which Manson hid himself burned down.
 The stone structures are still standing.